 First designed to assist us on a three-month South America trip, this travel risk register will open your eyes to what you need to do about the various risks you may encounter.
 Easy to follow and update.

-When reading our travel costs for Curaçao, please keep the following in mind:
+When reading this article, please keep the following in mind:

 - The costs are based upon a couple travelling together.

-- Our travel style wherever we go is reasonably consistent, which is great when you want to compare travel costs:
+- Our travel style is reasonably consistent wherever we go, which is great when you want to compare travel costs between countries:

-- Accommodation: We usually stay in self-catered accommodation, in our own room and with (preferably) our own bathroom.
-The kitchen may be shared.
+- Accommodation: We usually stay in self-catered accommodation - in our own room and (preferably) our own bathroom, though the kitchen may be shared.

 - Dining and Groceries: We have at least two meals a day at home.
 We like to eat out at cafes or restaurants every few days.